 I suppose that economics describes the behavior of people in earning their livings.
 So to establish some presumably common groundwork of understanding I start by proposing that human behavior is ruled, for the most part, by three overlapping circles or frameworks of influence.
 First, there is human nature itself—the things that are inside of people in terms of innate capacities, needs, and desires.
 Second, there is the outside physical world—the natural resources environment within which people find themselves.
 People act differently in different places.
 Third, there are the relationships which people establish between each other out of their customs and moral attitudes, codified into law, and enforced by the compulsions of government.

-About human nature it should be immediately noted that man does not live by bread alone—and I will come back to that—but first there are some relevant things innate in so-called economic man.
+About human nature it should be immediately noted that man does not live by bread alone—and I will come back to that—but first, there are some relevant things innate in so-called economic man.

-Thus, each of us is born with a capacity for sensations which range from excruciating pain through feeling of discomfort, on up to satisfaction, pleasure and, indeed, ecstasy.
+Thus, each of us is born with a capacity for sensations which range from excruciating pain through a feeling of discomfort, on up to satisfaction, pleasure and, indeed, ecstasy.
 More than that, man is capable of having anticipations of pleasure and pain which we regard as the emotions of hope and fear.
-These emotions extend even to contemplation of one’s post-mortem status, and in so doing react in some measure to rule mortal behavior.
+These emotions extend even to the contemplation of one’s post-mortem status, and in so doing react in some measure to rule mortal behavior.
 Pleasure and pain, hope and fear, are what rule peoples’ actions and inhibitions.
 They are the great and universal human motivations.
 No economic system can exist that does not honor that fact.
-Man’s pain-pleasure, hope-fear scale of sensation and emotion is essential to his survival as a living organism and through it natural law is enforced on him.
-If, for example, he had no pleasure in satisfying his hunger, he would long since have become extinct; if fire gave him no pain, he would long since have become ashes; if he had no fear at the top of a cliff, he would soon have been dead at its bottom; if he had no hope of gain or fear of destitution, he would not toil and save and so he would either have been dead or, at best, remained a mere animal, scampering through forests hunting for edible nuts.
+Man’s pain-pleasure, hope-fear scale of sensation and emotion is essential to his survival as a living organism and through it, natural law is enforced on him.
+If for example, he had no pleasure in satisfying his hunger, he would long since have become extinct; if fire gave him no pain, he would long since have become ashes; if he had no fear at the top of a cliff, he would soon have been dead at its bottom; if he had no hope of gain or fear of destitution, he would not toil and save and so he would either have been dead or, at best, remained a mere animal, scampering through forests hunting for edible nuts.

-Man also has disinclination to toil.
+Man also has a disinclination to toil.
 Put more brutally, he is born with a considerable capacity for laziness.
 But this also is a survival requisite, for if fatigue poisons failed to create disinclination to overexertion then man could well have torn himself to pieces in unchecked activity.
 All of us know some who have literally killed themselves through overexertion.

 I suppose that it is out of these innate characteristics that economists long ago formalized the law of supply and demand.
 Man’s hungers and wants which give pleasure in their satisfaction constitute the demand curve within him, and his disinclination to toil constitutes the cost or supply curve.
 Where the two cross then man, insofar as his innate characteristics are concerned, has achieved the maximum material happiness in the given environment.